SumianVoice/TransVoice-Wiki/wiki/pages/clarity/creak.md

 Example of a very creaky voice:
 ![spec-creak](/img/spec-creak.jpg)

-Creak and fry (M0) are distinct.
+Creak and fry (M0) are distinct in practice (though they are thought to possibly be the same by some)
-- creak can be at any pitch and is caused by airflow dynamics
+- creak can be at any pitch and is caused primarily by airflow dynamics
 - fry is always at the bottom of the vocal range (though it can be coerced higher) and airflow mostly doesn't matter

 ## Common places to see creak